Featured Projects

 Boise Airport Vinyl Mural

-The City of Boise's Department of Arts & History and the Boise Airport jointly invite artists and artist teams to submit qualifications for the opportunity to create a design for a large-scale vinyl mural at the Boise Airport.
-The project goals ask applicants to consider the history of the Boise Airport and Boise within the larger context of United States History.
+The City of Boise's Department of Arts & History and the Boise Airport have partnered to invite artists and artist teams to create a design for a large-scale vinyl mural planned for the Airport's new Consolidated Rental Car Facility or ConRAC (3483 W. Rickenbacker St., Boise).

 • Questions?
 Please contact us by email or phone